BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 10. **Project Management Tools**
     - **Budget Management Software**: Use specialized software for tracking expenses, managing budgets, and generating financial reports.

-By implementing these strategies, project managers can effectively control costs, prevent budget overruns, and ensure the successful completion of software projects within the allocated budget.
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 **Agile** and **Waterfall** are two distinct methodologies used in project management, particularly in software development.
 Each has its own strengths and weaknesses, making them suitable for different types of projects.